Project

 Thus I believe the API should be improved to make debugger's implementation easier.

-Updated by deivid (David Rodríguez) about 9 years ago
+Updated by deivid (David Rodríguez) over 9 years ago

 Both of those issues arised from several bugs in the TracePoint API that led to unbalanced counts of call/return events in some cases.
 Once all those bugs are fixed, the calculated stack size should be reliable enough so that a single notion of stack size is need.
 Furthermore, I don't think Byebug is actually using the "real stack size" anymore.

-Updated by os97673 (Oleg Sukhodolsky) about 9 years ago
+Updated by os97673 (Oleg Sukhodolsky) over 9 years ago

 David Rodríguez wrote: